davidavalerio/davidavalerio.github.io/books.md

 ---
 layout: page
 title: Books
-subtitle: These are some of my favorite books:
+subtitle: These are some of my favorite books!
 ---

 Antifragile – Nicholas Nassim Taleb